 This Year's SK Day

-SK Day is full day event, scheduled for March 28, 2014.
-The graduate students at UA will host workshops and provide breakfast, lunch and a chance to meet women mathematicians at all stages in their careers.
-We anticipate being able to accomodate three schools, with one teacher and up to 15 high-school students (at any mathematics level, but they should be interested in math) from each school.
-The schools will be allowed to sign-up on a first-come, first-serve basis.
-However, if you are interested in participating but don't get a chance this year, please let us know if you'd be interested in coming next year, and you'll be the first we call!
+This year SK Day is free half-day event, scheduled for Saturday, March 30, 2019.
+The graduate students at UA will host workshops and provide refreshments, lunch, and a chance to meet women mathematicians at all stages in their careers.
+We anticipate being able to up to 40 middle and high school students and chaperones on a first-come, first-serve basis.

-The workshop is designed for high-school students interested in math.
 There are talks, activities and prizes and the students get hands-on experience with different mathematical fields.
-They also have the opportunity to meet professional women who do math for a living.
+Participants also have the opportunity to meet professional women who do math for a living.

 Visit http://radio.azpm.org/azspotlight.teachers-voices/podcasts/2011/3/17/1134-teachers-voices/ to hear 2011's organizers discuss women in mathematics or look at activities we had in last year SK Day at http://websites.math.arizona.edu/awm-at-arizona/events/sk-day/2018